dtgoitia/vscode-markdown-contacts-ci-test/README.md

   This will bundle the extension with `webpack` (same as `npm run vscode:prepublish`) and upload it to the extension marketplace.

-  NOTE: version will not be automatically bumped at `package.json`.

 ## Features

 ...